TitiSkywalker/Graphics/README.md

 ### 3.1 Monte Carlo path tracing
 Monte Carlo path tracing can give you global illumination.
 There are several special features:
 - Light object.
 Instead of using point lights and directional lights, we can use 3D light sources and sample them.
 - Better material.
 By using the bidirectional reflective distribution function (BRDF), we can get ambient material and glossy material.
-This can be calculated by Monte Carlo integration, which sends lots of random reflection rays and blend their colors together.
+This can be calculated by Monte Carlo integration, which sends lots of random reflection rays to sample the function space.
 - Soft shadow.
-The most classic explanation is although the floor under your table is not directly lit by the light, you can still see it.
-This can't be done using deterministic ray tracing techniques like Phong shading.
+Although the floor under your table is not directly lit by the light, you can still see it.
+This can't be done using traditional ray tracing techniques.

-In ray tracing, we need to determine when to stop the recursion.
-This is done by Russian roulette (just flip a coin).
+In ray tracing, we need to determine when to stop tracing the ray.
+This is done by flipping a coin.
 You can change the stop probability in [Configuration.hpp](code/Configuration.hpp).

-In order to get an image with less noise, we need to sample each pixel many times and take the mean of results.
+In order reduce noise, we need to sample each pixel many times and take the mean of results.
 According to central limit theorem, we will converge in the end.
 You can also change the sample rate in the configuration file, but please be aware that this can dramatically slow down the program.

 ### 3.2 Mesh acceleration
-In the original version, I intersect a triangle mesh by testing all triangles one by one.
-This is extremely slow, so special data structure is needed.
-I choose to use the bounding volume hierarchy(BVH).
+In the brute force version, we intersect a triangle mesh by testing all triangles one by one.
+This is extremely slow.
+I choose to use bounding volume hierarchy(BVH) to accelerate this operation.

 #### 3.2.1 construction
-The construction of BVH is a divide and conquer algorithm.
+It is a **divide and conquer** algorithm.
 BVH is a binary search tree, I will divide triangles into 2 groups at each node.

 First, I compute the bounding box for all triangles inside this node ($O(n)$ time).
 I sort all triangles according to the center of their bounding box ($(O(\log n))$ time).
 Then I divide them evenly and recurse this operation.
 This gives me the following formula for complexity:

 $$T(n) = 2T\left(\frac{n}{2}\right) + O(n \log n)$$

 According to master's theorem, the total time for constructing a BVH is $O(n \log n)$.
-For a mesh with 500,000 triangles, this takes roughly 1 second on my computer.
+I have optimized and made it in-place, so it is very fast.
+For a mesh with 500,000 triangles, it costs roughly 1 second on my computer.

+When the number of triangles is small, we need to stop recursion.
+I chose this number to be 50, but it is totally heuristic.

 #### 3.2.2 intersection
 My BVH is a perfect balanced binary search tree.
 In each node, there is a bounding box that covers all triangles inside this node.
 This bounding box is computed in the construction stage.

 To compute the intersection point, I first test the incoming ray with the bounding box.
 If no intersection is detected, I can safely return without further computation.
 If a intersection is detected, we must recurse on all children.

 In the worst case we need to traverse the tree, which takes $O(n)$ time.
 In the best case we can return immediately, which takes $O(1)$ time.
-This is always better than brute force algorithm.
+If the triangles are layed out evenly in space, it will only take $O(\log n)$ time.

 Kd-tree is not perfectly balanced, but it is smarter.
-It allows us to recurse only on one child if possible.
-For BVH we need to recurse on all children, but the depth is likely to be smaller.
-I choose BVH because the coding is simpler, and the constant coefficient in complexity is smaller.
+It allows us to recurse only once when we get lucky.
+For BVH we need to recurse twice, but the depth is smaller.
+I choose BVH because coding is simpler, and the constant coefficient within $O()$ is smaller.

 ### 3.3 MPI acceleration
 Using MPI to accelerate a program is relatively easy.
-I just need to let each process compute a small fraction on the image, then merge their results with MPI communications.
-Considering the small amount of communication involved, I can get linear acceleration ratio.
+I let each process compute a small fraction of the image, then gather the results with MPI communications.
+I can get linear acceleration ratio because there isn't much communication.

-However, how to split the task is actually a problem.
-At the beginning I separated the image into strips, but this can lead to unbalanced separation.
+However, scheduling is actually a problem.
+At the beginning I separated the image into strips, but this can lead to unbalanced workloads.
 Some processes run very fast, while others are slow.
-To get a better separation, I first render the image with a low resolution and count the time consumed for different places on the image.
+To get a better schedule, I first render the image with low resolution and count the time for rendering different places.
 Then I can divide the tasks evenly in time domain, rather than in physical domain.

 ### 3.4 Anti-aliasing
 **Super sampling** is achieved by rendering a 3x3 larger image, then "shrink" it by taking the means.
 This will make your program 10x slower.